Erich Regener

 Erich Rudolf Alexander Regener (12 November 1881 - 27 February 1955) was a German physicist known primarily for the design and construction of instruments to measure cosmic ray intensity at various altitudes.
-He is also known for predicting a 2.8 K Cosmic microwave background, for the invention of the scintillation counter which contributed to the discovery of the structure of the atom, for his calculation of the charge of an electron and for his early work on atmospheric ozone.
+He is also known for predicting a 2.8 K for the temperature of the cosmic microwave background, for the invention of the scintillation counter which contributed to the discovery of the structure of the atom, for his calculation of the charge of an electron and for his early work on atmospheric ozone.
 He is also credited with the first use of rockets for scientific research.

+Life

 Regener was born in Schleusenau (Wilczak) near Bromberg (Bydgoszcz), West Prussia.
 He studied physics from 1900 to 1905 at the University of Berlin under Emil Warburg and from 1909 worked with Heinrich Rubens.
 In 1911 he became professor of experimental physics and meteorology at the Agricultural University of Berlin.

+Nazi era

 In 1920 he became the professor in experimental physics at the University of Stuttgart working alongside the theoretical physicist Paul Peter Ewald.
 During this time, he developed instruments to measure cosmic rays at various altitudes.
 Regener's leadership in this field is not always fully recognised as he was persecuted during the Nazi era because his wife was of Jewish ancestry.
 It has been argued that the naming of terms such as Pfotzer maximum after his student Georg Pfotzer is misleading as Regener was the principal scientist for this work.